ikappaki/basilisp-blender/README.md

 As a result, the nREPL server cannot be started into a background thread and still expect calling `bpy` functions to work without corrupting its state.

 To work around this limitation, the nREPL server is started in a thread, but client requests are differed into a queue that will be executed later by a `bpy` custom timer function.
-The function is run in the main Blender loop at intervals of 0.1 seconds, avoiding parallel operations that could affect Blender's state.
+The function is run in the main Blender loop at regular intervals, avoiding parallel operations that could affect Blender's state.

 If necessary, you can adjust this interval to better suit your needs by passing the `interval_sec` argument to the `server_start` function: